 - Hold it with high-quality elastic and put it on the corner of your mattress.

 - Line them up and then hold them there while you tuck them around your bed

 That way, you’ll get a nice smooth corner, then tuck.

 Tip: Make sure the tag is at the bottom of the bed.
 It’s also much easier to do with two people.

 To make the sides even, you want to line up the top with the top of the bed and pull it down to make it tight.
 You want to make sure that your sheets are inside-out, so when you fold them down for your pillows and if you have a blanket, you’ll fold it down with the sheet that will show the most beautiful part of the sheet-like the six-inch double hemstitch detail.

-Take your ends, pull them tight, tuck, try kind of put your hand and smooth and then take this edge over and tuck tight then.
+Take your ends, pull them tight, tuck, try kind of put your hand and smooth and then take this edge over and tuck tight.
 Make sure all your sides are tucked tight.
 See the video for a demonstration.

 Note: 100% cotton sheets are a natural product, and as such, they will wrinkle if you have 100% Egyptian cotton.
-Beware, according to the cotton Egyptian Association, 90% of them are fakes.
-Real ones cost you a little bit more and are so smooth, no soft, and very durable.
+Beware.
+According to the cotton Egyptian Association, 90% of them are fakes.
+Real ones cost you a little bit more and are so smooth, not soft, and very durable.